FAFSA: 10 Things You Need to Know

 1) The FAFSA has “free” in the title.
 Don’t be fooled by some websites wanting to charge you to file on your behalf.

-2) Each person (parents, student, student’s spouse, parent’s spouse) providing financial information on the FAFSA needs their own FSA ID, a username/password combo that is used to sign electronically.
+2) Each person/contributor (parents, student, student’s spouse, parent’s spouse) providing financial information on the FAFSA needs their own FSA ID, a username/password combo that is used to sign electronically.
 You can get that at anytime.
 It can take a couple days to process.
 Click here.
+If married parents file their taxes jointly, only one will need an FSA ID.

-3) Having your student be a part of this process is a good idea–a learning experience.
+3) Your student should be in charge of this process with their parents as an important partner.
+It is a great learning experience.
 Students need to understand the financial process, the financial cost, and the potential future burden if loans are involved.
+They should begin the FAFSA, complete their section, and invite the contributors’ to provide their pieces.

 4) Filing is a good idea even if you don’t think you are eligible for federal financial aid.
 Federal student loans require the FAFSA.
 Many colleges require it for merit-aid consideration.
 Also, if something should happen in the future to change your financial situation (illness, loss of job), having a FAFSA on file is helpful.